osqp/osqp/docs/interfaces/CC++.rst

 Main solver API
 ---------------

-The main C/C++ API is imported from the header :code:`osqp.h` and provides the following functions
+The main C API is imported from the header :code:`osqp.h` and provides the following functions

 .. doxygenfunction:: osqp_setup